SDF toughens penalties for power harassment and bullying as recruitment lags in Japan | The Japan Times

 Power harassment and bullying cases are increasingly coming to light following the launch of a related consultation office and the changing mindset of those who join the armed services, an official at the ministry’s personnel education bureau said.

-Recruitment of new members has been below desired levels for five straight years since fiscal 2014.
+Recruitment of new members has been below planned levels for five straight years since fiscal 2014.
 In fiscal 2018, the number of SDF candidates was about 30 percent below target.

 There is a possibility young people are shunning the SDF due to the image that it is an organization where corporal punishment is tolerated, analysts said.